jeceljr/pong-fpga/video/README.md

 ![color pattern](../gerados/testeCoresVGA.png)

-A pattern of vertial and horizontal lines is used to test alignment.
+A pattern of vertical and horizontal lines is used to test alignment.

 ![squares pattern circuit](../gerados/testeQuadradosVGA.svg)